subframe7536/vscode-custom-ui-style/README.md

 From v0.4.2, the extension supports to load external CSS or JS file, from local file or remote.
 This operation may introduce security issue or runtime crash, use it with caution!

+All resources will be fetched during reload, so there is no watcher support

 ```jsonc
 {
   "custom-ui-style.external.enable": true,